SROI Analysis: Stage 6 – Reporting, Using and Embedding

 - An executive summary for a wider, general audience

-Make sure you clearly distinguish between irrelevant benefits and those which may not be visible or evidenced at the moment but play a vital role in the long haul.
+Make sure you clearly distinguish between irrelevant benefits and those which may not be visible or evidence at the moment but play a vital role in the long haul.

 Tip: Social ratio is simply a figure, a representation of all your analysis.
 It must be presented along with the complete story of the relevant, material changes being brought about by the activity and its impact on parties involved.

-“Include findings, analysis, and recommendations as to what the organisation can learn from the information generated through the entire SROI process,” Social Value UK states in its guide.
+“Include findings, analysis, and recommendations as to what the organization can learn from the information generated through the entire SROI process,” Social Value UK states in its guide.

 6.b Using results

-When it comes to an evaluative SROI analysis, the results culminate into changes in your organisation.
-You must be able to look at the result and assess how it impacts your objectives, governance, systems and working practices.
+When it comes to an evaluative SROI analysis, the results culminate into changes in your organization.
+You must be able to look at the result and assess how it impacts your objectives, governance, systems, and working practices.
 Make sure to act on recommendations and embed the result of the analysis in your strategic planning process.

-Communicate the findings, the ratios with the stakeholders and relevant parties but also be watchful of the fact how these change overtime.
-It will be your window to understand whether your activities are improving or not and how you can work to maximise social value in future.
+Communicate the findings, the ratios with the stakeholders and relevant parties but also be watchful of fact how these change over time.
+It will be your window to understand whether your activities are improving or not and how you can work to maximize social value in the future.